sheebans/ss-Gooru-FE/README.md

 * `grunt run:stubby` to run it using the stubby server, this task starts up stubby server and proxy ember to it
 * `grunt run` or `grunt run:nginx` to run it proxying to the nginx server.

-Note: If you got some errors with `grunt run` is because the nginx server is down, so run this `grunt run --force`.
+Note: If you get some errors with `grunt run` is because the nginx server is down, then run this `grunt run --force`.

 ### Coding standards
 This application follows [Ember CLI standards and conventions](http://www.ember-cli.com/user-guide/#naming-conventions) and it also uses JSHint (http://jshint.com/) _"JSHint is a program that flags suspicious usage in programs written in JavaScript."_